 Controls the behavior of the CXFS kernel heartbeat monitor watchdog.
 This facility monitors the generation of heartbeats in the kernel.

-- 0 species that there is no use of watchdog (default) - 1 specifies that watchdog expiration causes CXFS shutdown - 2 specifies that watchdog expiration causes panic mtcp nodelay mtcp rpc thread
+- 0 disables the watchdog (default) - 1 specifies that watchdog expiration causes CXFS shutdown - 2 specifies that watchdog expiration causes panic